-This 14′ x 65′ 1973 PMC single wide outside of Philadelphia, PA is full of great mobile home remodel ideas and shares all the details with plenty of before and after photos.
+This 1973 PMC single wide sits outside of Philadelphia, PA and is full of great mobile home remodeling ideas.
+Tami, the owner was kind enough to share all the details of her 1973 mobile home remodel along with plenty of before and after photos.
 It’s also a perfect example of buying an affordable home and updating on a budget to create a beautiful home that is functional and comfortable.

 Kitchen in Mobile Home Remodel

 This 1973 mobile home remodel started in the kitchen with paint and a great stone backsplash.
 Neutral stone provides great textural details in any room but it’s especially effective in kitchens and baths.
 Pin lights placed under the cabinetry allow for additional lighting and instantly updates the space.
 A nice brown color, similar to real wood, is used in the kitchen.
 Darker colors are a much better choice than light colors in a kitchen!